Attract customers, generate new leads, and build loyalty for your brand.

 Generally speaking, Display audiences are split into three broad categories:

-The first are affinity audiences or audiences defined by their interests.
+Affinity audiences are audiences defined by their interests.
 These are users whose online habits and searches reveal the topics they are most passionate about.
 They can be travel lovers, movie buffs, prudent investors, foodies, or any other classification from the dozens that networks allow you to choose from.
 By their nature, affinity audiences have only shown an interest in certain product or service categories and so may not be as engaged with your ads as some of the other audience groups we discuss in this section.
-However, targeting affinity audiences still plays a vital role in generating brand awareness and attracting upper-funnel customers.
+However, targeting affinity audiences still plays a vital role in generating brand awareness and attracting top-of-the-funnel users.

 The second category of display audiences is the in-market audience.
-Audiences in this category are actively researching or planning to buy a specific product or service.
-By targeting an audience that is already researching products related to yours, you’ll be attracting more lower-funnel visitors.
+Audiences in this category are actively researching the purchase a specific product or service.
+By targeting an audience that is already researching products related to yours, you’ll be attracting bottom-of-the-funnel visitors to your website.
 It’s important that your ads appear to customers in the research phase of the buying process, so that your brand can be part of their consideration set when they actually decide to make a purchase.

 Throw your hat in the ring by choosing an audience from the hundreds of in-market options that search engines make available to you.
 Depending on your product offering, you can target your ads to users looking to buy anything from sports equipment to real estate, concert tickets, and everything in between.
 You can target multiple audiences at once—most networks will not establish a limit.
 In fact, we actually recommend that you do target multiple audiences in order to test their performance in a live environment.
 Then, as time goes by, you can focus your efforts and budget dollars on the audiences that have provided you with the greatest return.